hishamissa/clicker-game/README.md

 # Cheese Clicker

-[Click Here](https://hishamissa.github.io/clicker-game/ "Play Cheese Clicker on GitHub Pages!"){:target="_blank"} to play Cheese Clicker!
+<a href="https://hishamissa.github.io/clicker-game/" target="_blank" title="Play Cheese Clicker on GitHub Pages!">Click Here</a> to play Cheese Clicker!

 Cheese Clicker is a fun and interactive incremental (clicker) game that I'm developing as a personal project.
 The game revolves around producing and collecting cheese by clicking on a cheese icon.
 As you progress, you can purchase upgrades to increase your cheese production rate and earn cheese passively.